caffreyjm/ProgrammingAssignmentCleaningData/README.md

 ##Reason for run_analysis.R :

 Summarization of wearable computing data collected from the accelerometers from the Samsung Galaxy S smartphone.
-Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
+Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users using this data.

 A full description is available at the site where the data was obtained: